Electro-Tongue Drum Project

 The main features of the electro-tongue drum should be:

-- Ideally there should be two modes of operation:
+- Ideally there should be two modes of operation, as discussed above:

 - The instrument should be capabable of stand alone operation.

-* – A “tongue” on a tongue drum is the area that the player strikes to create a note.
-This is analgous to a key on a keyboard.
+† – A “tongue” on a tongue drum is the area that the player strikes to create a note.
+This is analogous to a key on a keyboard.

 Progress

-This is a long term project and I am very inexperienced, having just begun to learn electronics in April of 2021.
-Progress is expected to be slow.
+This is a long term, and complex (for me), project and I am very inexperienced.
+Progress is very slow.

 The project is very much in the experimental phase.
-Having determined that the touch sensitive “tongues” are to use capacitive sensing, experiments are being conducted to learn about suitable material and software.
+Having determined that the tongues will use capacitive sensing, experiments are being conducted to learn about suitable material and software.

 Experiments